FedericoSerafini/HLS-CNN/README.md

 ## Warning
 C/C++ code of this project is designed to generate an RTL description that meets ambitious performance requirements through pipelining and parallelism;
-to achieve this, we wrote specific and non-parametric code;
-meaning that it non-trvial changes to the network architecture (such as adding or removing layers) are **not automatically** propagated to the rest of the project.
+to achieve this, we wrote specific and non-parametric code, meaning that it non-trvial changes to the network architecture (such as adding or removing layers) are **not automatically** propagated to the rest of the project.